sund0g/docker-tutorial/docker-and-kubernetes/workflow/README.md

 	* TravisCI
 	* AWS Elastic Beanstalk

-2. Learn how to tell Docker to build with non-standard Dockerfile names,
+2. Learn how to tell Docker to build with non-standard Dockerfile names (lesson 62),

 	e.g. `docker build -f dev.Dockerfile .`

-3. Learn to recognize container bloat and control it.
+3. Learn to recognize container bloat and control it, (lesson 63).
 When the React app was created, all the app dependencies were auto-generated in the **node_modules** subdirectory of "frontend".
 These are not needed in the container because it is built from the **node:alpine** image which already contains these dependencies, therefore, the **node_modules** directory can be deleted.
 If it was not deleted, the output of `docker build ...` would be something like,

 		Sending build context to Docker daemon  238.7MB
 		...